Daksh777/SpotifyNoPremium/README.md

 # What is this?
-This is a modified Spotify stock theme that removes the `Upgrade` button, the ad placeholder and `Upgrade account` (in the drop down menu) from the Spotify client using the Spicetify CLI. <br>
+This is a modified Spotify stock theme that removes the `Upgrade` button, ad placeholders and `Upgrade account` (in the drop down menu) from the Spotify client using the Spicetify CLI. <br>
 Supports both old and new UI

 > Note: Make sure to use the latest Spicetify CLI and Spotify App.
 Run `spicetfy upgrade` and then `spicetify backup apply` to update Spicetify to the latest version.